 I didn’t know that I believed that the theory of material realism was a fact.
 I only knew that that pain was killing me.
 A slow and painful suicide.
 Calling myself a liar, misled and deluded, I wandered exhausted, lonely, and defeated.
 Victimized by myself, I badgered others to accept my evidence of communication from the dead so that I could accept it myself.

-For those who have inherited the true belief that life does NOT end with death, it is also important to go beyond your belief, and go through the process of acquiring the truth of it for yourself.
-Because it changes YOU.
-This process of change used to be called, among other things, nurturing spiritual growth.
-In today’s parlance, it is most often called evolving consciousness.
+It is important that YOU DO NOT BELIEVE THIS.
+It is important that you go through the process of acquiring this truth for yourself.
+This process used to be called nurturing spiritual growth.
+In today’s parlance, it is often called, among other things, furthering the evolution of consciousness.
 And evolving consciousness/growing spiritually is what we are all here to do.
+Each and Every One of us.
+Slowly but surely.
+Family by Family.